 6. What opportunities does it provide for further education?

-The opportunities that the AI writing assistants provide are vast.
+The opportunities that AI writing assistants provide are vast.
 They can be used by content writers to generate ideas, as well as by students and professors in further education.
 There are many different types of AI writing assistants, such as content writing assistants and academic research assistants.

 If you are a student or professor in further education, you can use these AI writing assistants to generate content for your assignments and research papers.
 You can also use them on a personal level to help you with writer’s block and brainstorming new ideas.

-7. How did your parents influence your decision to pursue this career path and how did they support you throughout your school years?
+7. How did your parents influence your decision to pursue this career path, and how did they support you throughout your school years?

 I have always had an interest in writing, but it wasn’t until my freshman year of college that I decided to pursue this career path.
 I was first introduced to the idea of writing as a job when my high school English teacher told me about her own experience working as a copywriter.
 She said that she loved the idea of being able to write for a living and that she would encourage me to consider it.